 |Figure 1.
 Tidally-averaged Surface salinity (left), temperature and currents (right) from the LiveOcean hindcast of 2014.
 The full model domain is shown, which includes the Washington coast, and parts of the Oregon and Vancouver Island coasts.
 The Salish Sea is included, although it is not well-resolved with the current 1.5 km horizontal grid.|

 Testing model performance against observations is essential to knowing how to use the forecasts.
 We put about half of our effort into validation, gathering observations from many regional scientific and monitoring efforts.
-An example it shown in in Fig. 2.
-We are using a 2013 hindcast as our main validation year because a great deal of carbon chemistry data exists for that year.
+Examples are shown in Figures 2 and 3 bleos.
 The model system is built using a framework developed to forecast Harmful Algal Blooms (PNWTOX, Dr. Barbara Hickey, PI).
 Extensive model physical validation is documented in Giddings et al. (2014).
 The ecosystem model and its validation are given in Davis et al. (2014).
 Siedlecki et al. (2015) present the detritus and oxygen model and its validation.

 Figure 2.
 Comparison of model temperature and salinity to mooring records collected by the Olympic Coast National Marine Sanctuary (OCNMS).
 The mooring is in 27 m of water off the central Washington shelf (map, upper right).
-The model was run for a full year hindcast of 2013 and observations (black lines in left panels) were collected during the summer and early fall months.
+The model was run continuously starting in January 2013, and observations (black lines in left panels) were collected during the summer and early fall months.
 At this location the model (gray lines) shows good skill at reproducing both the mean and the variability of the temperature and salinity.
 The fields shown are "subtidal" meaning they have been filtered to remove tidal oscillations.

 These comparisons look excellent, however they are just for a single location and only for temperature and salinity, which have well-understood physics.
-In general model skill decreases as you move farther offshore, and as it tries to simulate biogeochemical properties such as hypoxia and ocean acidification.
+In general model skill decreases as you move farther offshore.